Thirteen Treasures of the Island of Britain

 The Thirteen Treasures of the Island of Britain (Welsh: Tri Thlws ar Ddeg Ynys Prydain) are a series of items in late-medieval Welsh tradition.
 Lists of the items appear in texts dating to the 15th and 16th centuries.
 The number of treasures is always given as thirteen, but some later versions list different items, replacing or combining entries to maintain the number.

 List

 The various treasures (tlws) include vessels or utensils for food and drink (hamper, cauldron, crock and dish, horn and knife), objects relating to weaponry (sword, whetstone) and to transport (halter, chariot), clothing (coat, mantle) and still other items (stone and ring, chessboard).
 Most of the items are placed in the Hen Ogledd or "Old North", the Brittonic-speaking parts of what is now southern Scotland and Northern England; some early manuscripts refer to the whole list specifically as treasures "that were in the North".

 The number of treasures is always given as thirteen, but some later versions list different items, replacing or combining entries to maintain the number.
-Later versions also supplement the plain list with explanatory comments about each treasure.
+Later versions also supplement the plainlist with explanatory comments about each treasure.
 The standard version of the list includes the following treasures: